African Cancer Organisation

 More than two-thirds of cancers diagnosed in Africa are locally advanced where cure is often impossible.
 Thus majority of cancer cases present to the hospitals with late stages where cure is often impossible but pain control is the only treatment option.
 Those who die from cancers normally leave behind orphans.
 In addition, the combined effects of cancer, poverty, deprivation and infectious diseases hinder the development of a sustainable population and consequently a sustainable future.

-The result of the rising high incidence of cancer in developing world coupled with inadequate resources for prevention, early detection and treatment programs, cancer has become an important cause of premature deaths and suffering in these less developed parts of the world.
+As a result of the rising high incidence of cancer in developing world coupled with inadequate resources for prevention, early detection and treatment programs, cancer has become an important cause of premature deaths and suffering in these less developed parts of the world.

 Furthermore, it is projected that the incidence of cancer in developing countries will continue to increase with further westernization.
 By 2040, more than two-thirds of new cancer cases will be in low- and middle-income countries, where survival rates are currently the lowest.